kruztw/kk_downloader/README.md

 KK Downloader is a tool to help you download your kkbox music to your computer automatically.

+* output
-output: store downloaded music
+  * store downloaded music
+* OK
-OK: successfully downloaded song list
+  * successfully downloaded song list

 ## How to run ?